 What causes the fear of not being good enough?

 Most fears and phobias have a name.
 The fear of spiders is known as ‘arachnophobia.’
 The fear of large bodies of water is known as ‘thalassophobia.’
 The fear of small, confined spaces is known as ‘claustrophobia.’
 Did you know there is also a name for fear of not being good enough?

-The fear of not being good enough is known as ‘atelophobia.’
+The exact fear of not being good enough is known as ‘atelophobia.’
 More specifically, atelophobia is known as the fear of imperfection.
 All of us experience some degree of doubt about whether we’re good enough from time to time, but some people have a deep-seated fear of imperfection.

-As with any phobia, a person affected will go to great lengths to avoid confronting their fear.
+As with any phobia, a person affected will go to great lengths to avoid confronting their excessive fear.
 An arachnophobic will do all they can to put as much distance between themselves and a spider.
 A thalassophobic will generally avoid large bodies of water.

 In the same way, an atelophobic will try to avoid situations in which they feel less than perfect, often by pushing themselves past their physical and emotional limits to achieve an unrealistic goal.

 A mental health professional or a licensed clinical psychologist can better diagnose such fears and recommend appropriate interventions like exposure therapy.